gpageot/JenkinsUE4/Documentation/SETUP.md

 - Enter "TestP4" as item name
 - Select pipeline
 - Click OK
-- Select the checkbox "This project is parameterized"
+- Select the check-box "This project is parameterized"
-- For each necessary paramater for that script select "Add Parameter" > "String Parameter" (Note that debug flag use to skip steps of pipelines are "Boolean Parameter")
+- For each necessary parameter for that script select "Add Parameter" > "String Parameter" (Note that debug flag use to skip steps of pipelines are "Boolean Parameter")
 - In the pipeline > script section paste the content of the java file
 - Click Save

 Note: You may need to comment the slack related code if you're not using that plugin

 For the replicate pipeline, make sure to create a P4 workspace with option "rmdir" and "clobber"

+TODO: workspace option screenshot

 For the replicate pipeline, in order to prevent p4 commands to timeout, make the following change to the p4 credential:
 - in Perforce credential setting, click "update" > "Advanced" > change "RPC_SOCKET_SO_TIMEOUT_NICK" to 0